 This is one of the best guides for writing that I have come across, as useful to me as Stephen King's On Writing, Elmore Leonard's 10 Rules of Writing, William Zinsser's On Writing Well, and Sol Stein's Stein on Writing.

 Here the delight of defeating a disaster awaits you . . . .

-It insists that to overcome a disaster you needn't be young or strong.
-During two major disasters the author lived through he performed many tasks appearing in these pages when he was past the age of seventy.
+This book also insists that to overcome a disaster you needn't be young or strong.
+During two major disasters the author lived through, he performed many tasks appearing in these pages when he was past the age of seventy.
 Absent youth and strength, he exercised the kind of creativity and cleverness everyone has regardless of age, strength, or gender.

 I've read literally dozens of books on the topic, and without doubt, Robert Butler's 214 page guide is the best, most realistic, most experienced step-by-step guide to anticipating, surviving and recovering from a wide range of natural disasters I've ever read.
 As an architect he naturally addresses protecting and preparing your home, because if your home and your gear survive, you will survive.
 This book is instantly accessible by topic, in-depth but not dense, is easy to follow as an emergency first aid manual, and incredibly comprehensive.